esyasi/MuN/README.md

 # Project MuN
-## An Institutional Theory for Evolution of Universal Cooperation
+## An Institutional Approach to Understand the Stability of Cooperation